reinhart1010/reinhart1010.github.io/_posts/2021/2021-03-19-apps-for-semester-4.md

 >
 > -Literally every single lecturer

 **No, Seriously.
-I need to build 11 (and possibly 3 more) apps for this semester!** Here are some of the list I will be making:
+I need to build 13 (and additionally 2 more) apps for this semester!** Here are some of the list I will be making:

 **Mockup-only**